farald/GifReport/README.md

               slackPostAs: "Reports"
               ```

-The image dir should be an empty directory.
+imageDir and gifAnimDir should be empty directories.
 It will be emptied at start of every behat run.
+projectTitle is used primarily as title for the images

-Once the script has run, look in your images folder.
-It should contain images for every step that was run, except for
+Once the script has run, your imageDir folder should contain images for every step that was run, except for
-`given` steps (`when` and `then' & `and` will all provide a screenshot).
+`given` steps (`when`, `then' & `and` will all provide a screenshot).

 After a complete run, a gif compiled from the step images will reside in your anim directory.